-- Critically evaluating management's methodology in the value-in-use model and the basis for key assumptions; - Reviewing the mathematical accuracy of the value-in-use model; - Performing sensitivity analyses around the key inputs used in the such as sales growth, production rates and operating costs; - Considering the appropriateness of the discount rate used; - Ensuring the carrying value of the cash generating unit had been correctly determined; - Comparing value-in-use to the amount carrying of the cash generating unit; and - Assessing the appropriateness of the disclosures included in the financial report.
+model and the basis for key assumptions;

+- Reviewing the mathematical accuracy of the value-in-use model; - Performing sensitivity analyses around the key inputs used in the model such as sales growth, production rates and operating costs; - Considering the appropriateness of the discount rate used; - Ensuring the carrying value of the cash generating unit had been correctly determined; - Comparing value-in-use to the carrying amount of the cash generating unit; and - Assessing the appropriateness of the disclosures included in the financial report.

-Carrying value of deferred exploration and evaluation expenditure Refer to Note 12 in the financial statements
+Carrying value of deferred exploration and evaluation expenditure Refer to Note 14 in the financial statements

-As at 31 December 2020, the Group had a balance of \$3,317,445 following impairment expense of \$956,918 in relation to deferred exploration and evaluation expenditure.
+As at 31 December 2021, the Group had a balance of \$454,462 following impairment expense of \$3,317,445 in relation to deferred exploration and evaluation expenditure.